-This article provides an overview of assessments in the Azure Migrate: Server Assessment tool.
-The tool can assess on-premises VMware virtual machines, Hyper-V VMs, and physical servers for migration to Azure.
+This article provides an overview of assessments in the Azure Migrate: Discovery and assessment tool.
+The tool can assess on-premises servers in VMware virtual and Hyper-V environment, and physical servers for migration to Azure.

 What's an assessment?

-An assessment with the Server Assessment tool measures the readiness and estimates the effect of migrating on-premises servers to Azure.
+An assessment with the Discovery and assessment tool measures the readiness and estimates the effect of migrating on-premises servers to Azure.

 In Azure Government, review the supported target assessment locations.
 Note that VM size recommendations in assessments will use the VM series specifically for Government Cloud regions.
 Learn more about VM types.

 There are three types of assessments you can create using Azure Migrate: Discovery and assessment.